ILIAS-eLearning/ILIAS/Services/Mail/README.md

 ## General

+The following chapters will describe and explain which purposes each class has and how to use them.

-All of the following described classes rely on a valid mail server configuration in the global
+All of the following described classes and code snippets rely on a valid email server configuration and meaningful settings in the global ILIAS email administration.

-ILIAS administration.
+A short introduction of some base features/concepts will be given before the respective classes are substantiated.

+### Delivery Channels

 The delivery channel for messages MAY be based on individual settings by each user.
 These settings